 Schools considering supporting student enrolment in a Certificate IV or above are encouraged to refer to the Guidelines for the delivery of Certificate IV and above VET qualifications to Senior Secondary students that are available on the Authority website at https://senior-secondary.scsa.wa.edu.au/vet/vet-credit-transfer.
+The guidelines contain key criteria which the secondary.scsa.wa.edu.au/vet/vet-credit-transfer.
 The guidelines contain key criteria which the school/registered training organisation (RTO) must be satisfied can be demonstrated prior to the enrolment of the student in the qualification.